Keeping track of dietary restrictions

 Despite the possible connection between anxiety and omega fatty acids, doctors and researchers have no idea why or how fatty acids affect anxiety levels.
 Researchers are particularly interested in PUFA – polyunsaturated fatty acids commonly found in seafood.

-Anxiety during pregnancy is about more than emotional state.
-Previous studies have suggested a connection between higher levels of anxiety and premature delivery, low birth weight and developmental issues in infants.
+Anxiety during pregnancy is about more than an emotional state.
+Previous studies have suggested a connection between higher levels of anxiety and premature delivery, low birth weight, and developmental issues in infants.